 Learn Yoga for Meditation

 From ancient times meditation has been supplemented by the exercise practice of Hatha Yoga (asanas).
-Fortunately this need not become a competitive sport or discipline requiring years of practice before producing results - no. Practiced correctly, yoga exercise can easily be integrated into one’s meditation routine without attending extended classes, mastering every pose or changing one’s lifestyle.
+Fortunately this need not become a competitive sport or discipline requiring years of practice before producing results.
+Practiced correctly, yoga exercise can easily be integrated into one’s meditation routine without attending extended classes, mastering every pose or changing one’s lifestyle.
 According to the National Institute of Health, Yoga is generally low-impact and safe for healthy people when practiced appropriately under the guidance of a well-trained instructor.
 According to the NIH, Yoga is the sixth most commonly used complementary health practice among adults.

 For those who would like to start a Yoga practice, we offer a complete beginners lesson.
 The first step, download a 17 page pdf file on Yoga.
 It contains illustrations and instructions on how to practice.
 After reading the printout you can attend our beginners lesson.
 Contact our center for our next yoga demonstration.
 We offer both group and private lessons.
 Most students only require one lesson.